 Let us go back to the Middle Ages at the end of the 12th century.
 The powerful archbishop of Cologne, Philipp von Heinsberg (1167-1190), had asked the Cistercian monastery of Himmerod to send monks to Mount Petersberg in the Siebengebirge.
-This was also a political coup, because where the archbishop’s monks had their abbey, no count or duke could build his castle.
-So on 22 March 1189 twelve monks from Himmerod, led by abbot Hermann (1189-1196), arrived on Mount Petersberg.
-However, already in 11923 they moved down to Heisterbach valley.
+This was also a political coup because where the archbishop’s monks had their abbey, no count or duke could build his castle.
+So on 22 March 1189 twelve monks from Himmerod, led by abbot Hermann (1189-1196), arrived at Mount Petersberg.
+However, already in 1192 they moved down to the Heisterbach valley.

-Also at Heisterbach, the Cistercians wanted to live in seclusion and according to the Benedictine rule “ora et labora” (pray and work).
+The Cistercians at Heisterbach wanted to live in seclusion and according to the Benedictine rule “ora et labora” (pray and work).
 Moreover, it was important to them to run their monasteries on their own.
 So they prayed, built their church and tilled their soil.
 The monks also built a hospital.
 Later, in 1254 Countess Mechthild of Sayn, made a big donation to the hospital.

-Soon they had more than they needed for themselves and were able to provide for the poor in times of need.
-Caesarius writes about a great famine in 1198 when 1.500 people found help at the abbey’s gate.
+Soon they had more than they needed for themselves and could provide for the poor in times of need.
+Caesarius writes about a great famine in 1198 when 1,500 people found help at the abbey’s gate.